renardspark/SDDC_Driver/README.md

 - **/SDDC_FX3** : The firmware source code of the BBRF103 and others

-## Disclaimer
+## Differences with ExtIO_SDDC

-This project could not exist without the work of **[Oscar Steila (ik1xpv)](https://github.com/ik1xpv)** and others towards the development of the official BBRF103 (and derivatives) drivers in the **[ExtIO_sddc](https://github.com/ik1xpv/ExtIO_sddc)** repository.
-I'm truly thankful to all these contributors, who helped ExtIO_sddc go this far !
+This project could not exist without the work of **[Oscar Steila (ik1xpv)](https://github.com/ik1xpv)** and others towards the development of **the [original driver (ExtIO_SDDC)](https://github.com/ik1xpv/ExtIO_sddc)**.

-SDDC_Driver is my attempt as deeply rewriting the code of ExtIO_sddc in order to make it more clean and intuitive in my view.
-The objective is also to better separate the main driver code (Core module) from the ExtIO module, which was the only module available at the start of ExtIO_sddc.

-**Warning** : Consider this fork as no longer compatible with Windows, as I've not tried it on this platform.
-On the other end, Linux and MacOS should be fine.
+This fork brings the following improvements on top of ExtIO_SDDC :
+- Make Linux support the priority
+- Extend the features offered by libsddc and SoapySDDC
+- Provide a standalone tool (sddc-cli) to get samples from your SDR
+- Use any ADC sampling rate (ExtIO_SDDC only allows preconfigured choices)
+- Use libusb for all operating systems (no Cypress driver required)
+- Documentation (WIP) of the internal APIs
+- Resolve a handful of crashs
+- Improve memory safety
+- A deep refactor to better isolate each component and make the codebase more consistent

+Those changes comes with downsides :
+- Windows support is considered unstable (compilation works, but I've not tested with real hardware)
+- The performance can be worse as a result of the refactor
+- This driver cannot be used alongside ExtIO_SDDC on Windows computers.
+  This is because ExtIO_SDDC uses the Cypress driver, while SDDC_Driver embeds its own driver.
+  This issue is not present on other OSes.

 ## Getting started